kfairris/kfairris/README.md

 - 🔭 I’m currently working on a small business website at https://fastfit.kennyfairris.dev/

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript and WordPress

-- 👯 I’m looking to collaborate on ...

-- 📫 How to reach me: [Twitter](https://twitter.com/kfairris)
+- 📫 How to reach me: [Twitter](https://twitter.com/kfairris) DMs open!